-As if it didn't have enough history on its own, Annapolis Royal is also the ideal starting point for excursions to Port Royal, the place where Canada began.
+As if it didn’t have enough history on its own, Annapolis Royal is also the ideal starting point for excursions to Port Royal, the place where European settlement of Canada began.